 T.B.P.S. | Tugboat Printshop

 Tugboat Printshop / T.B.P.S.
 (Pittsburgh) is an internationally recognized artist press specializing in finely-crafted, original woodcut prints.
-Tugboat was founded & began publishing its 1st print editions in Pennsylvania in 2006.
+Tugboat was established & began publishing its 1st print editions in Pennsylvania in 2006.

 The woodcuts produced at T.B.P.S. are traditionally hand-crafted, quality artworks on paper.
 Prints are published directly from hand-drawn & hand-carved woodblock(s) to archival papers using top-shelf, oil-based inks.